turingschool/front-end-curriculum/projects/module-1/slapjack.md

 ## Set Up & Submission

 - Create a **private** repository and add your assigned instructor as a collaborator.
 (You cannot deploy private repositories to GitHub Pages; that's ok.)
-- Create a project board or other planning gist where you will outline your anticipated progress through functionality
+- Create a planning document where you outline your anticipated progress through the project.
+You can choose any format for this planning doc: Google Docs, a Gist, GitHub Projects, etc. You can add anything to this doc that will help you stay organized throughout the completion of this project.
+At minimum, it should include a timeline for when you'd like to complete each piece of functionality for the project.

-By EOD on Kick Off Day: DM your assigned instructor with two links: Project Board/Planning Gist & Repo
+By EOD on Kick Off Day: DM your assigned instructor with two links: Your repo & the planning doc.

 ### Functionality